Hua-Zhou/ConstrainedLasso.jl/README.md

 This package supports Julia v0.6.

+## Examples

+Examples are found here in this [documentation] (http://github.com/Hua-Zhou/ConstrainedLasso.jl.git).

 ## Citation

 If you use ConstrainedLasso package in your research, please cite the following reference in the resulting publications: